-Newly Diagnosed with Gestational Diabetes: What to Expect?
+Gestational Diabetes & Newly Diagnosed: What to Expect?

 Step 1: Get Your Glucose Monitor and Strips

-The first thing you'll need is a glucose monitor and test strips to track your blood sugar.
-Most likely, you'll be testing four times a day:
+The first thing you’ll need is a glucose monitor and test strips to track your blood sugar readings and monitor your blood glucose levels.
+Most likely, you’ll be testing four times a day:

 Fasting (as soon as you wake up)